cllopes/reactathon/labs/2_redux/readme.md

 }
 ```

-Now if any actions get dispatched to your store you will see a log of the actions and state in the JavaScript debug console
+Now if any actions get dispatched to your store you will see a log of the actions and state in the JavaScript debug console.

 ### Part 2 -- Thunks